 Members can join throughout the year, whilst Fellows are recruited once a year and remain in that role for three years.

 Fellows are selected through an application and nomination route and commit to making an institutional contribution to learning and teaching at Warwick.
+At the end of a Fellow's three year Fellowship, they become WIHEA Alumni.
 There is more information on the selection process for staff and students on our Fellows page

 Does getting involved aid my career?